 Leverage Risk.
-The Fund may utilize leverage in an aggregate amount of up to 33 1⁄23% of its Managed Assets at the time the leverage is incurred in order to buy additional securities.
-The Fund may obtain leverage by issuing preferred shares and/or notes and it may also borrow funds from banks and other financial institutions.
+The Fund may utilize leverage in an aggregate amount of up to 33 \(^{1}/3\)% of its Managed Assets (which would be equivalent to 50\% of the Fund's net assets) at the time the leverage is incurred in order to buy additional securities.
+The Fund may obtain leverage by issuing preferred stock and/or notes and it may also borrow funds from banks and other financial institutions.
 The Fund may also gain leverage synthetically by entering into swaps and other Derivatives.
-The use of leverage to purchase additional securities creates an opportunity for increased common dividends, but also creates risks for the holders of shares.
+The use of leverage to purchase additional securities creates an opportunity for increased common dividends, but also creates risks for the holders of common stock.
 Leverage is a speculative technique that exposes the Fund to greater risk and increased costs than if it were not implemented.
 Increases and decreases in the value of the Fund's portfolio will be magnified if the Fund uses leverage.
-As a result, leverage may cause greater changes in the Fund's net asset value which will be borne entirely by the Fund's common shareholders.
-If issued, the Fund will have to pay dividends on its preferred shares or interest on its notes or borrowings.
+As a result, leverage may cause greater changes in the Fund's net asset value which will be borne entirely by the Fund's common stockholders.
+If issued, the Fund will have to pay dividends on its preferred stock or interest on its notes or borrowings.
 These payments, in turn, will increase expenses and may reduce the Fund's return.
 These dividend payments or interest expenses may be greater than the Fund's return on the underlying investments.
 The Fund's leveraging strategy, if utilized, may not be successful.

-The Fund may issue preferred shares and/or notes as a form of leverage.
-These means of obtaining leverage would be senior to the Fund's common shares, such that holders of preferred shares and/or notes would have priority over the common shareholders in the distribution of the Fund's assets, including dividends, distributions of principal and liquidating distributions.
-If preferred shares are issued and outstanding, holders of the preferred shares would elect two directors of the Fund, and would vote separately as a class on certain matters which may at times give holders of preferred shares disproportionate influence over the Fund's affairs.
-If the preferred shares were limited in their term, redemptions of such preferred shares would require the Fund to liquidate its investments and would reduce the Fund's use of leverage, which could negatively impact common shareholders.
-In addition, if the Fund elects to issue preferred stock or notes its ability to make distributions to shareholders of its common stock will be limited by the asset coverage requirements and other limitations imposed by the Investment Company Act.
+The Fund may issue preferred stock and/or notes as a form of leverage.
+These means of obtaining leverage would be senior to the Fund's common stock, such that holders of preferred stock and/or notes would have priority over the common stockholders in the distribution of the Fund's assets, including dividends, distributions of principal and liquidating distributions.
+If preferred stock is issued and outstanding, holders of the preferred stock would elect two directors of the Fund, and would vote separately as a class on certain matters which may at times give holders of preferred stock disproportionate influence over the Fund's affairs.
+If the preferred stock were limited in its term, redemptions of such preferred stock would require the Fund to liquidate its investments and would reduce the Fund's use of leverage, which could negatively impact common stockholders.
+In addition, if the Fund elects to issue preferred stock or notes, its ability to make distributions to stockholders of its common stock will be limited by the asset coverage requirements and other limitations imposed by the Investment Company Act.

-The Fund will pay (and holders of our common shares will bear) all costs and expenses relating to the issuance and ongoing maintenance of any preferred shares and/or notes issued by the Fund, including higher advisory fees.
-Accordingly, the Fund cannot assure you that the issuance of preferred shares and/or notes will result in a higher yield or return to the holders of the common shares.
-If the Fund offers and/or issues preferred shares and/or notes, the costs of the offering will be borne immediately by the Fund's common shareholders and result in a reduction of the net asset value of the common shares.
+The Fund will pay (and holders of our common stock will bear) all costs and expenses relating to the issuance and ongoing maintenance of any preferred stock and/or notes issued by the Fund, including higher advisory fees.
+Accordingly, the Fund cannot assure you that the issuance of preferred stock and/or notes will result in a higher yield or return to the holders of the common stock.
+If the Fund offers and/or issues preferred stock and/or notes, the costs of the offering will be borne immediately by the Fund's common stockholders and result in a reduction of the net asset value of the common stock.

 There is no assurance that a leveraging strategy will be successful.
-Leverage involves risks and special considerations for common shareholders, including:
+Leverage involves risks and special considerations for common stockholders, including: